 Respect Your Landlord

 Okay, this might be the last thing you want to happen, but being respectful goes a long way.
 Still, try not to make a big deal of small issues.
 Instead, find ways to communicate the problem without aggravating them quickly.
-Some tenants go the long way to write nasty notes to their landlord and file their case in small claims court.
+Some tenants go the long way to write nasty notes to their landlords and file their cases in small claims court.
 Of course, this could work against you when the judge reads your unprofessional note.
 All in all, be courteous about the entire exchange.

 Share Your Experience to the Public

 If you don’t think you’ll receive the deposit back, share your experience online.
 Warn others about what happened so it doesn’t repeat.
 Review websites like Yellowpages and Yelp are available to the public so everyone can read about them.
-Still, we don’t suggest you exagerate the experience as you can run on some legal issues.
+Still, we don’t suggest you exaggerate the experience as you can run on some legal issues.
 Be truthful about it!